ArnaudBand/Oop_school_library/README.md

 # School Library

-> School Library app: Implement the classes to represent students and teachers
+> School Library app: Decorator design pattern to correct the names of people

 ## Built With